-The Restricted Fixed Asset Fund represents the net book value of fixed assets £16,714k (2017: £16,997k) plus any unspent element of Capital funds.
+The Restricted Fixed Asset Fund represents the net book value of fixed assets £16,789k (2018: £16,714k) plus any unspent element of Capital funds, net of capital loans.
 When assets are purchased the fund is increased and depreciation charges reduce the fund.